unrelativity · the project

 Every field of inquiry eventually reaches a point where its inherited vocabulary is deemed insufficient — where the old terms generate more confusion than clarity.
 Thomas Kuhn, in The Structure of Scientific Revolutions, called this a paradigm shift: not the discovery of new facts, but the replacement of the conceptual framework within which facts are understood.
 The shift is recognized not by what it adds but by what it dissolves — the questions that could not be answered because they were wrongly formed.

-The Unrelativity framework proposes such a shift for the language of religion and spirituality.
+The Unrelativity thesis proposes such a shift for the language of religion and spirituality.

 The inherited terms — absolute, transcendent, infinite, eternal, existence — were formed within the relative register.
 Each one, on examination, carries a hidden dependency on its opposite.
 For example, Absolute means “loosed from” — it still positions itself against the relative.
 Transcendent implies something that moves beyond — a movement still defined by what it leaves.
 Even the term God, in most contemporary usage, has drifted toward the image of a supreme being among beings: an entity that either exists or does not.
 “Does God exist?” is not a question awaiting an answer.
-It is a question that cannot be answered because it is wrongly formed — and the wrongness goes unnoticed because the vocabulary that produced it has no tools to diagnose and justify itself.
+It is a question that cannot be answered because it is wrongly formed — and the falsity goes unnoticed because the vocabulary that produced it lacks the tools to diagnose itself.

-The Unrelativity framework does not invent new realities.
-Every wisdom tradition has always pointed toward what the framework names.
-What it offers is a more precise language for what those traditions have always been trying to say — one that does not smuggle relativity into descriptions of what is supposed to be beyond it.
+The Unrelativity thesis does not invent new realities.
+Every authentic wisdom tradition has always pointed toward what the framework names.
+What it offers is a more precise and consistent language for what those traditions have always been trying to say — one that does not smuggle relativity into the description of what is meant to be incomparable.

-This is the first shift: conceptual.
-A new vocabulary that closes the category errors embedded in the old one.
+This is the first order conceptual shift: a new vocabulary that closes the category errors embedded in the old one.

 The Second Shift

-But the framework does not stop at concepts.
+But the motive of the framework does not stop at concepts.

 “Unrelativity is not a philosophy to be learned — it is a way of seeing to be recovered.”
-This line, which opens the site, names something distinct from learning a new theory.
+This line, names something distinct from learning a new theory.
 A theory can be mastered intellectually while leaving the one who masters it unchanged.
-What the framework points toward is a shift in the orientation from which reality is perceived — not a new set of ideas about the ground, but a direct encounter with the Ground — the Divine Self.
+What the framework points toward is a shift in the orientation from which reality is perceived — not new ideas about Truth, but a direct conscious encounter with the Ground itself — the Divine Self.

 This second shift is experiential.
 The Sufis called it fenafillah.
 The Zen tradition speaks of satori.
+In Buddhist teaching it appears as sunyata.
+In the New Testament it is expressed as the mutual indwelling of the Father and the Son.
 Meister Eckhart wrote of the spark’s return to its ground.
-The framework names the same event an’lanma — instanding: the moment in which relative consciousness recognizes its unrelative ground, not as a thought about Pure Presence, but as Pure Presence itself.
+The Unrelativity framework names the same event an’lanma — instanding: not as a thought about Pure Presence, but as the experience of Pure Presence, the timeless moment in which relative consciousness transcends itself to reveal the unmanifest ground of unrelativity.

-Here is where transcendence properly belongs — not as a description of the unrelative itself, which transcends nothing because there is nothing to transcend through words and symbols, but as the event in which relative consciousness crosses the threshold of own ground.
-Instanding is the only transcendence that is not secretly caught in the relative register.
+Here is where transcendence — the experiential beyond — properly belongs: not as a description of Unrelativity itself, but as the event in which relative consciousness crosses the threshold of its own ground.
+Instanding is the only transcendence that cannot be secretly caught in the relative register.
+Having no mental context, it is a reality that cannot be expected to be reached through words and symbols alone.

 Two shifts, one framework.
-The conceptual prepares the ground for the experiential.
+The conceptual defined the ground of the experiential.

 Mutual Inclusivity: The Living Structure

 The two shifts do not stand apart from one another.
 Between the conceptual and the experiential stands Mutual Inclusivity — not a theory but the living structure of reality that the conceptual shift names and the experiential shift directly encounters.
-The Compass — developed in Kavuşturan Pusula — is the practical instrument for navigating this territory: preparing the relative self, through honest self-reading, for the encounter with its own unrelative ground.
-What will be instood is the mutuality of existence with the Unrelative Presence the Self Is — as the only One.
+The Compass — developed in Kavuşturan Pusula — is the practical instrument for this terrain: it prepares the relative self, through honest and objective self-reading, for the conscious encounter with its own unrelative ground.
+What will be instood is the unrelative Presence itself.
+This is the mutuality of existence as the one and only Isness of the Self.

 How the Project Came into Being

-The inquiry that became the Unrelativity project began with a single observation: that the language available for speaking about reality — in religion, in philosophy, in spiritual practice — was systematically distorting what it was trying to describe — not through bad intention, but through inherited category errors that had never been internally diagnosed.
+The inquiry that became the Unrelativity project began with a single observation: that the language available for speaking about reality — in religion, in philosophy, in spiritual practice — was systematically distorting what it was trying to describe, not through bad intention but through inherited category errors that had never been diagnosed from within.

-The Unrelative Truth (2016) was the first attempt in English for the Project to build a more precise vocabulary.
-It introduced the core ontological architecture: Is (Olu), Isness (Oluluk), Be-ing (Olunum), Selfhood (Kendilik), Unrelativity (Göresizlik).
-It established the distinction between manifest existence (varlanmak) and being (olmak) — the root of the confounded context syndrome.
+The Unrelative Truth (2016) was the first attempt in English to build a more precise vocabulary for the Project.
+It established the core ontological architecture: Is (Olu), Isness (Oluluk), Be-ing (Olunum), Selfhood (Kendilik), Unrelativity (Göresizlik).
+The thesis drew the distinction between manifestation (varlanış) and be-ing (olunum) — attending to the cause of the confounded context syndrome.
 It mapped the Thread of Be-ing for the first time.
 The subtitle says it plainly: Refining Language of Unity for Religion and Spirituality.

-KendiBiz (2024) deepened the framework in Turkish from within the Islamic and Sufi inheritance.
-Where The Unrelative Truth established the ontological structure, KendiBiz inhabited it through the Quranic register — Hayy, the 99 Names, the divine We, İlahi Aidiyet (Divine Belonging), the return to the Self that was never absent.
-The central coinage — KendiBiz (“We the Self”) — names the precise middle between pantheism and hard theism that the motive of Mutual Inclusivity makes possible.
-The vocabulary gained precision and inner coherence through contact with a living tradition that had always been reaching for the same ground.
+KendiBiz (2024) deepened the framework, begun in English, from within the Islamic and Sufi inheritance in Turkish.
+Where The Unrelative Truth established the ontological structure, KendiBiz inhabited it through the Quranic register — Hayy, the 99 Names, the divine We, İlahi Aidiyet (Divine Belonging), Hû: the return to the consciousness of Selfhood.
+The central coinage — KendiBiz (“We as the Self”) — names the precise middle between pantheism and hard theism that the motive of Mutual Inclusivity makes possible.
+The vocabulary gained both precision and inner coherence through contact with a tradition, still living, that had always been reaching toward the same ground of Presence.

-Kavuşturan Pusula (2025) translated the metaphysical clarity into practical discernment.
-The Compass is a seven-segment model of human orientation — from the densest relative identifications outward toward the unrelative center.
+Kavuşturan Pusula (2025) translated metaphysical clarity into practical awakening.
+The Compass is a seven-segment model of human orientation — releasing from the densest relative identifications toward unrelative Oneness.
 It introduced the Spectrum of Relativity, value orientation, the dynamics of sincerity and freedom, and the difference between understanding and instanding.
-The Compass aimed to be the orienting bridge between doctrine and daily life — between knowing the map and walking the territory — between the “about” and the “actual.”
+The Compass aimed to be an objective instrument pointing the way between doctrine and daily life — between knowing the map and walking the territory, between the “about” and the “actual.”

-Tekrarlayan İleti (forthcoming book) carries the inquiry toward its widest frame.
-The thesis: every authentic spiritual tradition follows a single transformative structure — from relativity to clarity, from self-reference to Selfhood, from comparison to Isness.
-Not a new religion, but a universal framework for recognizing the same inward movement — ongoing toward the revelation of our sacredness — across traditions, times, and languages.
-The very simple repeating message, named as such.
+Tekrarlayan İleti (2026) carries the inquiry to its widest frame.
+The thesis: every authentic spiritual tradition follows a single transformative structure — from relativity to clarity, from self-reference to incomparable Selfhood, from comparison to Isness.
+Not a new belief system, but a universal framework that makes it possible to recognize the same inner movement — the ongoing human effort toward the revelation of our sacredness — across traditions, times, and languages.
+The simple, repeating message, named as such: in every anointed one (in every vessel, in every mesih), in every age, at the beginning and in the aftermath of every tradition, from an’lanma, from the direction aligned with Truth, it whispers once more: You are the sacred Selfhood.

 “We are stardust,